 It is a fascinating art form that is growing in popularity.
 It’s not for everyone but it’s important that people understand what it is and how it works.
 Photography is the process of capturing light on a light-sensitive material, either film or digital sensors.
 With the development of technology, photography has evolved into microphotography.
 This is an innovative technique that has captured the imagination of many photographers.

 The technique is done with a very close view, usually of plants or objects.
 Microphotography is the same principle but it’s on a much smaller scale.
 It’s often used to capture details that may not normally be seen with the naked eye.

-Likewise, Read: Top 10 Best Travel Tripods For DSLR In 2021
+Likewise, Read: Top 10 Best Travel Tripods For DSLR

 Modern Uses of Microphotography

 Microphotography is one such new invention that is used in many different areas.
 It’s a certain type of photography that utilizes light microscopes and is used for a variety of different applications.
 The modern used to be the stuff of microscopes however modern technology allows for these images to be created in the palm of your hand.

 Some of the common methods include extreme close-up shooting, projection-based microphotography, and microscopy.
 Microphotography is one of the most powerful techniques out there when it comes to photography.
 It allows the photographer to add a unique touch to his or her photographs.